agilepro/software-craftsmanship/docs/Error Handling/canonical-error-example.md

 ![](canonical-error-example-img1.png)

 Imagine at this point the code encounters an error: the string provided for the birth date is has the string “**1111-22-33**” in it, which does not map to any particular date.
-We don’t know why that value has been supplied for a birth day, but what we know is that processing can not continue with this value, and must stop to avoid nonsense responses.
+We don't know why that value has been supplied for a birth day, but what we know is that processing can not continue with this value, and must stop to avoid nonsense responses.

 When an error occurs at this point, what must be returned and how this return value is generated?
 That is the topic of other blog posts.
 In this post we simply define the specific scenario:  Alex wants a trip to Washington, which needs to determine if a car can be rented, which needs to know if he is over 25, which means it needs to calculate the age, which means the birth day must be converted from a string, but the string is improper.